Author

 - Compensation (flat rate, product exchange, affiliate model)

-- Content usage rights (where and how they plan to use your content)
+- Content usage rights (where and how your content will be used)

 Example:

-“Could you share more about what you’re looking for in terms of deliverables, timing, and budget for this campaign?
-I want to be sure I can meet your expectations.”
+“Could you share more details on the expected deliverables, timeline, and budget for this collaboration?
+I’d like to make sure I can align with your goals and expectations.”

-If the collaboration terms don’t fully align with your standard rates or availability, it’s perfectly acceptable to negotiate, just do it respectfully and clearly.
-Brands expect some level of discussion around pricing, timelines, exclusivity, and usage rights, especially when working with experienced creators.
+If the proposed terms don’t fully align with your rates, availability, or expectations, it’s completely acceptable to negotiate.
+In fact, most brands expect some level of discussion, especially when working with experienced creators.

 Example:

 “Thanks for sharing the details.
 Based on the scope, my standard rate for this type of collaboration is [$X], which includes [brief summary of deliverables].
-Let me know if that works for your budget, or if there’s room to adjust the scope accordingly.”
+Let me know if that works for your budget, or if you’d prefer to adjust the scope.”

 Example: